-Kia-Hui Tan will present a violin recital at The College of Wooster on April 25.
+Violinist Kia-Hui Tan to Present Guest Recital at The College of Wooster on April 25

 WOOSTER, Ohio — Kia-Hui Tan will present a violin recital featuring award-winning works from the 2013 KH Tan Composition Competition: “Asian Inspirations” at The College of Wooster on Thursday, April 25.
 The performance, which is free and open to the public, begins at 8 p.m. in Gault Recital Hall of Scheide Music Center (525 E. University St.).